kb1900/daily-schedule/README.md

 - Comprehensive logging
 - Extracts and displays detailed assignment information for a specific person
 - Continuous monitoring of assignments with customizable intervals
+- Push notifications to your iPhone when your schedule changes

 ## Requirements

 - Python 3.10+
 - `requests` library for HTTP requests
 - `beautifulsoup4` library for HTML parsing
+- Pushover app on your iPhone (optional, for push notifications)

 ## Setup